andrew-edwards/empirical-dyn-mod/README.md

 This repository includes a library of papers plus some of the code used by the data-alternative working group at the "Incorporating an ecosystem approach into single-species stock assessments" workshop at Nanaimo in November 2016.
 The Proceedings document that describes the activities of the workshop is available at <http://publications.gc.ca/collections/collection_2017/mpo-dfo/Fs97-6-3213-eng.pdf>.

 Any results here are to be considered preliminary unless later published.
-The work was inititated through discussions between Carrie Holt, Sue Grant and Andrew Edwards.
+The work was initiated through discussions between Carrie Holt, Sue Grant and Andrew Edwards.

 This repository should be useful for those interested in getting started with EDM (see **code/rEDMtutorial/**) or those collaborating with us.
 Ongoing work is being done in a GitHub repository (**edm-work**) that is currently private.

+This general-audience <a href="https://www.wired.com/2015/10/is-it-foolish-to-model-natures-complexity-with-equations/"> Wired article</a> might be a good place to start.

 [New users to GitHub see the end of this file to get started]